-7.3 DM Mounting

-The mounting of the 32x32 BMM DM will require significant design work.
+8.3 DM Mounting The mounting of the 32x32 BMM DM will require significant design work.
 It needs to not only provide stable mounting of the DM itself, but also accommodate the multitude of cables as well.
 There is the possibility that the face sheet will also need to be evacuated to keep the humidity low.
 Currently, we have simply adopted the same mounting method as used by the DM in the second-stage relay.
 This placeholder does a fair job of capturing the size of the final DM mount.

-7.4 Cryostat Lens mounts

-The cryostat lens will be mounted directly to the cryostat itself.
+8.4 Cryostat Lens mounts The cryostat lens will be mounted directly to the cryostat itself.
 The custom triplet will have its own lens cell.
 We envision a threaded lens tube attached directly to the cryostat front face.
 The threading will allow fine adjustment of the custom lens in the longitudinal direction relative to the focal plane.

-7.5 Translation Stage

-All these mechanics will be mounted to an Aerotech translation stage.
-These stages are driven by a worm gear to provide bi-directional positioning repeatability.
-These stages can carry heavy loads and maintain position resolution at the micron level.
-The stages can also have motors mounted on either side of the rails as well as the back to improve instrument packaging.

-8. Cryostat Design

-The opto-mechanics for the LOWFS is shown below in Figure 9.
-We have placed all the key elements on a single translation stage that will accommodate any changes in the LOWFS focal plane position.
-The stage also contains the object selection mechanisms on the entrance to the optical system.
-This design is compact to aid in packaging and ensure instrument stability.
-All the rest of the elements will be mounted with off-theshelf components.
-The only exception is the deformable mirror which will need some significant design time.
-The cryostat will also be supported directly off of the translation stage.
+8.5 Translation Stage All these mechanics will be mounted to flexure stage with a total travel range of 3 mm.
+A linear roller bearing stage is not being used because the lubricant is squeezed out from between the rollers and the raceway when using the stage over such a short travel range.
+It is not desirable to re-lubricate the bearing surfaces by running a roller bearing stage over an extended travel range because the pickoff arms of the three different stages could potentially interfere with each other if the stages did not travel together.
+Limiting the travel to 3 mm total travel prevents this interference problem.
+Each stage will be actuated by a linear actuator capable of maintaining a linear position resolution at the micron level.
+9. Cryostat Design Our design efforts began with the cryostat, given that the design of this system drives many of the other design considerations, we wanted to address its design first.
+The cryostat is relatively compact, fundamentally simple in design and construction, with no internal mechanisms.
+We want to treat is as closely as possible to a simple IR imaging device, with no unnecessary complication.
+The opto-mechanics for the LOWFS is shown below in Figure 17.

-Figure 11.
+Figure 17.
 LOWFS Cryostat.
 The outer flanges are eight inches in diameter and the chamber itself is 7 inches in diameter.
 The cryocooler is a CryoTiger mixed gas Joule-Thompson cooler.
 All the electronics are mounted externally (not shown).

-8.1 Array Mount

-The HAWAII2RG array from Teledyne comes with two mounting options - four legs or three legs.
-The three leg array mounting design (shown in Figure 12) is more properly constrained and we choose this method.
+The green flanges on the front of the cryostat are: 1) the entrance window (center) and pressure release valve cover (top center).
+9.1 Array Mount The HAWAII2RG array from Teledyne comes with two mounting options - four legs or three legs.
+The three leg array mounting design (shown in Figure 18) is more properly constrained and we choose this method.
 This array mount is then mated to the detector cold plate via three linear flexures.
 This flexure design minimizes the transmission of mechanical stress to the array mounting frame.
-The details of these flexures is shown below in Figure 11.
+The details of these flexures is shown below in Figure 19.

-Figure 12.
+Figure 18.
 Mechnics for the array mounting.
 The three legged option (shown above) allows for a more kinematic and mechanically stable form of mounting.
 The flex cable coming from the array and leading to a Hirose connector contains all the electrical signals to and from the array.

-Figure 13.
+Figure 19.
 The mounting of the array legs to the cryostat is via three linear blade flexures (shown as the green circular disk above).
 This method of mounting minimizes the transmission of unbalanced forces through the legs to the array.

-8.2 Cryo-cooler choice
+9.2 Cryo-cooler choice